roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Event monitoring.md

         ![eventbridge_enable](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4710719161/p243687.png)

-5. After the configuration is completed, click **Create** to deploy the ack-node-problem-detector component.
+5. After the configurations are complete, click **Create** to deploy the ack-node-problem-detector component.

 6. After EventBridge is enabled as a sink of Kubernetes events, you can view Kubernetes events in the EventBridge console.